FarisPalayi/Order-summary-component/README.md

 - IE11
 - IE10

-**If you are a mac user**, I'd appreciate it if you check it on safari and let me know if it works on it or not. feel free to make a pull request or issue.
+**If you are a mac user**, I'd appreciate it if you could check it on Safari and let me know if it works on it or not. feel free to make a pull request or issue.

 ### Project File Structure 🏗